vigji/python-cimec-2023/README.md

 ## Organization of the course (draft)

-The course will be organized in 4 modules.
+**Structure** The course will be organized in 4 modules.
 Each module comprises three lectures, two hours each, that will mix frontal lectures and hands-on parts to work on in pairs (peer coding).
-At the end of each module there will be an assigment, and a time slot to ask questions on the lectures and the assignment.
-Material will be available before the lectures using GitHub, and assignments automatically scored using GitHub Classroom.

 A schedule for each module could be:
 - Week 0:
     - Lecture x.0 (tentative: 17:00-19:00)
     - Lecture x.1 (tentative: 17:00-19:00)
 - Week 1:
     - Lecture x.2. (tentative: 17:00-19:00)
     - Office hours. (tentative: 17:00-19:00)

+**Framework**: The first two modules will be teaching using Google Colab, with no setup needed on the students laptops.
+In the second part we will move to Jupyter Notebook, to understand how to set up an real-world python environment that can be used in the every day research work.

+**Assignments**: At the end of each module there will be an assigment, and a time slot to ask questions on the lectures and the assignment.
+Material will be available before the lectures using GitHub, and assignments automatically scored using GitHub Classroom.

 ## Syllabus (draft)
 Syllabus for the course.
 Ideally, its incremental nature should ensure that each core concept that is introduced is then revisited and expanded on in every new lecture.